derailed-dash/demo-lz-docs/content/pcp/overview.md

 ## What is ECP

 ECP is our strategic enterprise **EPAM Cloud Platform**.
 It is a GCP-based platform, intended for the hosting of off-the-shelf products, packages, and as a migration target for existing VM-based on-prem workloads.
 These workloads can be Internet-facing, internally-facing, or both.
-(ECP has previously been known as other names, including _PSEG_, and the _Partnership Strategic GCP Hybrid Cloud_.)
+(ECP has previously been known as other names, including _PSEG_, and the _LZ-Demo Strategic GCP Hybrid Cloud_.)

 ## Motivation for ECP